A Few Words On the Cowardly Assassination of Charlie Kirk and the Reaction

 His assassination, carried out in front of his wife and two young daughters, can only be described as one of the most cowardly and brutal murders of this century.

-It ought to mark a turning point for the left.
+It ought to indeed mark a turning point, particularly for progressives.

 Yet, amid the raw fury and grief, something troubling has emerged on the right.